Enhancing Large-Scale AI Training Efficiency: The C4 Solution for Real-Time Anomaly Detection and Communication Optimization: Introduction

 \section{Introduction}

-The rapid advancement of Large Language Models (LLMs)~\cite{gpt, gpt2, gpt3, llama, glm, qwen} has significantly impacted the fields of machine learning and artificial intelligence.
-LLMs such as GPT-3~\cite{gpt} and Llama~\cite{llama} are exhibiting human-like proficiency in text generation, question-answering, and even code creation.
+The rapid advancement of Large Language Models (LLMs)~\cite{gpt, gpt2, gpt3, llama, glm, qwen} has significantly impacted the fields of machine learning (ML) and artificial intelligence (AI).
+LLMs such as GPT~\cite{gpt} and Llama~\cite{llama} families are exhibiting human-like proficiency in text generation, question-answering, and even code creation.
 Despite the promising capabilities of these models, training them to reach their full potential is a complicated and resource-intensive process.
-Training a GPT-like model that has 175 billion parameters, for example, may require up to two months in a cluster of 1000 GPUs.
+Training a GPT-like model that has 175 billion parameters, for example, may require up to two months in a cluster of 1000 GPUs~\cite{traingpt}.

-A key challenge in training LLMs in production AI clusters is that the effective utilization of GPU is relatively low, due to the following two reasons.
-First, a substantial amount of time is consumed in diagnosing system errors throughout the training lifespan due to the high failure rate of cutting-edge GPU products~\cite{a100,h100}.
-Prolonged training sessions necessitate a stable process; however, the latest generation GPUs tend to exhibit high error rates, likely a consequence of their rapid development, rushed delivery, and increased power consumption.
+One of the major hurdles we faced when training LLMs is the suboptimal utilization of GPU resources, which can be attributed to two primary reasons.
+First, a significant amount of time (over 30\%) is spent on recovering from system errors throughout the training lifespan.
+Extended training sessions necessitate a stable process; however, the latest generation GPUs~\cite{a100,h100} tend to exhibit high error rates, likely a consequence of their rapid development, rushed delivery, and increased power consumption.
 When running in Bulk Synchronous Parallel (BSP)~\cite{bsp} mode, errors in any node can cause the entire job to fail.
 This necessitates extensive time for system diagnosis and node isolation before we restart the job.

 Furthermore, tuning the training process of these models to peak efficiency is a complex task, with communication costs being a significant impediment to scalability.
 That is, GPUs may experience delays at synchronization points while awaiting the outcomes of collective operations.
-The state of the arts suggest managing network traffic to improve communication performance.
+The state of the arts~\cite{eflops,accl} suggest managing network traffic to improve communication performance.

 However, a shared physical cluster with multiple tenants running concurrent training jobs adds to the complexity of these patterns, exacerbating the difficulty in effective management.
 Additionally, the appearance of downlinks, which is increasingly common in large-scales systems, also diminishes the efficacy of previous traffic engineering strategies.